The Plymouth Harbor Foundation

 William Johnston, Resident of Plymouth Harbor

-William (Bill) Johnston is Past President and COO of the New York Stock Exchange.
+William “Bill” Johnston is Past President and COO of the New York Stock Exchange.
 Bill received his BS degree in Commerce from Washington & Lee University.
 He became a member of the NYSE in 1964 and a Director in 1992 and has served on numerous committees.
 He was Senior VP and Director of Mitchum Jones & Templeton.
 Bill also founded Agora Securities, and then merged it into LaBranche & Co. where he was Senior Managing Partner.
-He is currently a Director at Hollins University and Chairman of the Audit Committee and Co-chair of Development.
-Bill is Chair of the New College of Florida Board of Trustees, and has served on numerous committees and advisory boards of universities and taught at several colleges and universities across the country.
-He and his wife Elizabeth have two children and two grandchildren.
+He is currently Chairman of Visible Men Academy.
+He is an emeritus member of the Plymouth Harbor Board of trustees and a Past Chair of the Foundation Board.
+Bill is Past Chair, and presently, Vice Chair of the New College of Florida Board of Trustees.
+He has also served on the boards of both his own and his wife’s university and has taught at several colleges and universities across the country.
+He and his wife, Elizabeth, have two children and two grandchildren.

 Jay Price, Member At Large Trustee